 Yes.
 If you have a privately-owned car, you can trade it in at your chosen Motability dealership.
 The money from the sale of the vehicle could go straight back to you or, if you want to choose a more expensive car, you could decide to put it towards an Advance Payment.

 When you visit a Motability dealerships to place an order you will need to bring with you:

-If there's going to be a nominated driver, they will ideally need to be present and have their driving licence with them.
+If there's going to be a nominated driver or drivers, they will ideally need to be present and have their driving licence with them.

 Yes.
 The insurance cover means you can visit anywhere within the European Union, as well as Iceland, Norway, Switzerland and Liechtenstein in your Motability car.
 You will need to contact the Motability Assist Foreign Travel team a few weeks before you travel and complete a special form to ensure you are fully covered.

 Here’s a list of some of the more common acronyms associated with the Motability scheme and what the letters stand for.

 HRMC-DLA – Higher Rate Mobility Component of the Disability Living Allowance

 AFPI – Armed Forces Independence Payment